Rules of the South Hockey Mens League

 appointing umpiring association.

-- Games shall have a duration of thirty five minutes in each half but if for good reason time is restricted, teams
+- Games shall have a duration of 35 minutes in each half but if for good reason time is restricted, teams

-may agree a shortened playing time period for a game.
+may agree a shortened playing time period for a game but not less than 50 minutes in total.

 - The minimum number of players to start or continue a game shall be eight.
 Players injured or suspended during a